Skip to main content

 Hello J Clay!

+Thanks for the question!
 Here are the three things I think a course needs to make it a great start for a beginner - it has to be fun, it has to have a friendly atmosphere, and it has to be affordable.
-With that in mind here are three among the many on Prince Edward Island that might work for you:
+With that in mind, here are three among the many on Prince Edward Island that might work for you:

-Most beginner's have difficulty hitting the ball any distance, but at Red Sands, this nine hole course has only par threes and par fours.
+Most beginners have difficulty hitting the ball any distance, but at Red Sands, this nine-hole course has only par threes and par fours.
 It gives the beginner a great chance at having a couple of good holes during the round, maybe even a par.
 The course has a real family atmosphere and does a terrific job of making guests (beginner or veteran golfer) feel appreciated.
+They recently received an award from Canadian Golf Magazine as one of the "Must Play 9-Hole Courses in Canada," so you know they are doing something right to get that accolade.
+At under $25 to play nine holes, they are a great value.
+Kids under 10 play for free with each paid adult, and what a super way to spend an afternoon with your family.

+Another nine-hole gem, Belfast has the most scenic last three holes of any course on Prince Edward Island.
 If you're a beginner not sure about golf, the view here will change your mind.
 The course is situated in Belfast and overlooks the beautiful Orwell Cove.
 The absolute best time to play is in the evening - you can watch the sun dip into the cove as you finish your round.
-Playing at that time of the day also gets you a reduced rate, under $20.

-Countryview Golf Club.
 If nine holes isn't enough of a challenge for you and you'd like to test your skill over 18, then I suggest Countryview.
 Its nickname, "Little Augusta," is fitting as the condition of the course is immaculate.
 It's located 15 minutes west of Charlottetown, in Fairview.

-Like I said, these are only three of the many options a beginner golfer can choose from when you visit Prince Edward Island, but whatever one you choose, you will have a great time!
+As I said, these are only three of the many options a beginner golfer can choose from when you visit Prince Edward Island, but whatever one you choose, you will have a great time!

 Ryan